 Massively Parallel Queries

-Athena carries out queries simultaneously, so even queries on very large datasets can be obtained within seconds.
+Athena carries out queries simultaneously, so even queries on very large datasets can be completed within seconds.
 Due to Athena’s distributed, serverless architecture, it can support large numbers of users and queries, and computing resources like CPU and RAM are seamlessly provisioned.

 Metadata-Driven Read Optimization